isabella232/net-two-factor-auth/part2-building-ios-client.md

 Done!

 ## Conclusion
-In this tutorial we learned both about how to build a Cocoa Frameworks reusable library, and I must say; "Finally" and easy way to make your stuff modularized in iOS.
+In this tutorial we learned both about how to build a Cocoa Frameworks reusable library, and I must say; "Finally" an easy way to make your stuff modularized in iOS.
 We also learned how to consume our service we created in part 1 of this series.
-In part 3 we will build a small website and do two factor authentication.
+In part 3 we will build a small website and do Two Factor Authentication.